-The overall goal to improve time-to-conduct for human clinical and data intensive research in Manitoba will be achieved through process improvement and inter-agency harmonization.
+The overall goal to improve time-to-conduct for health research in Manitoba will be achieved through process improvement and inter-agency harmonization.

 This evolution will maintain the highest levels of privacy protection, and aim to establish the best mechanisms for increasing industry investment and partnership potential.